openstack/openstack-manuals/doc/admin-guide-cloud/source/ts-failed-connect-vol-FC-SAN.rst

 Problem
 ~~~~~~~

-Compute node failed to connect to a volume in a Fibre Channel (FC) SAN
+The compute node failed to connect to a volume in a Fibre Channel (FC) SAN
 configuration.
 The WWN may not be zoned correctly in your FC SAN that
 links the compute host to the storage array::